 The Security Department monitors the Hospital and its properties 24 hours a day, 7 days a week.
-Special security measures in the maternity area provide further security for newborns during their stay in the Hospital.
+Special security measures in the maternity and pediatric areas provide further security for newborns and children during their stay in the Hospital.
 Please note that anyone entering the Hospital will be asked to show identification.